mnmlize/npp-one-monokai-theme/README.md

 Color scheme adopted from [One Dark Theme](https://marketplace.visualstudio.com/items?itemName=azemoh.theme-onedark) for VS Code by Joshua Azemoh.
 If you find anything wrong or not styled properly, feel free to [let me know](https://github.com/mnmlize/npp-one-monokai-theme/issues/new).

+Thanks to `mayankpj` for the hint about an alternative way to install the style.